Histocompatibility and Immunogenetics (HI) Support for Transplantation in Scotland

 On call rotas

-The Consultant/Principal Clinical Scientist rota supporting deceased donor kidney, Simultaneous Pancreas-Kidney (SPK), islet and cardiac transplantation in Scotland back to a 1:4 following a return from maternity leave.
+The Consultant/Principal Clinical Scientist rota supporting deceased donor kidney, Simultaneous Pancreas-Kidney (SPK), islet and cardiac transplantation in Scotland continues as a 1:4.

 Donor Human Leukocyte Antigen (HLA) typing

-Since April 2022, this service is commissioned and funded by NHS Blood and Transplant (NHSBT) in England.
+Since April 2022, this service is commissioned and funded by NHSBT in England.
 In devolved areas of the UK, HI and microbiology labs are not funded centrally from NHSBT but are obliged to sign a contract to agree to key performance indicators (KPIs).

-KPI for HLA types being reported within 4 hours of sample receipt (the target is 90%).
+KPI for HLA types being reported within four hours of sample receipt (target = 90%).

 Results have been reported to NHSBT.
-Edinburgh is looking to change to a more rapid kit for HLA typing to improve turnaround.
+Edinburgh still looking to change to a more rapid kit for HLA typing to improve turnaround.

-NHSBT is hoping to introduce electronic reporting of deceased donor HLA typing and microbiology/virology results to avoid transcription errors.
-Go live date for HLA typing data is hoped to be in 2023/24.
+NHSBT to introduce electronic reporting of deceased donor HLA typing and microbiology/virology results to avoid transcription errors.
+The go-live date for HLA typing data now likely early 2024/25.

 Human Leukocyte Antigen-incompatible (HLAi) transplants facilitated by Imlifidase

-UK guidelines for the use of Imlifidase to facilitate renal transplant for highly HLA sensitised patients with long waiting time have now been published.
-Imlifidase breaks down IgG antibodies and therefore reduces HLA specific antibodies that prevent transplant in sensitised patients.
-Patients will be at increased risk of antibody mediated rejection and extra HI testing will be necessary pre, peri and post-transplant.
+UK British Transplant Society (BTS) guidelines for the use of Imlifidase to facilitate renal transplant for highly HLA sensitised patients with long waiting time are published.
 Discussions on implementation in Scotland are ongoing between NHS Lothian and NHS Greater Glasgow and Clyde.
+Before patients are considered for Imlifidase use likely to be discussed at a joint multidisciplinary team.
+HI processes have been agreed and policies/standard operating procedures updated.

 There is a problem